by Catherine Pratt

 It’s easy to make a To Do list but never actually get around to doing the projects on the list because you’re so busy doing other things.
 So, make a list of all the things you do during the day.
 What you spend your time on during the day is what you’ve decided is a priority for you.
 You’ve made a commitment to those items.
 You may be surprised at what you’ve chosen to spend your time doing.
 To achieve your goals, you need to commit to doing them, so where are they on your priority list?

 Part of the reason may be that you haven’t take the time to get a “big picture” focus of your direction.
 You need to take the time to know what it is you want to achieve so that you can think about how you’ll achieve that.
 When you just get caught up in reacting to things or putting out fires all the time, you don’t move forwards.
 You’re stuck in one place not knowing why things aren’t working for you.

-An important thing to remember about To Do lists A To Do list is simply a tool and should be regarded and used as one.
+A To Do list is simply a tool and should be regarded and used as one.
 Often it can end up feeling like a tyrant over you.
 You end up with this huge list of things that need to be done and you don't even know where to start and you can end up feeling overwhelmed or frustrated.

 If you think of it as a horrible dictator standing over you with a whip then you will probably fear even making a To Do list.